racheleckenrod/100devs-mvc-auth-huntober-group/README.md

       <td width="50%">
         <p align="center"><a href="https://github.com/ramblingadam"><img src="https://avatars.githubusercontent.com/u/96756923?s=120&v=4"></a><br />
         <strong>Adam Morsa</strong><br />
-          I am creative software engineer with an eye for design.
-When I'm not coding, I enjoy hiking, camping, and gaming.<br /><br />
+          I'm a creative software engineer with an eye for design.
+When not coding, I enjoy hiking, camping, and gaming.<br /><br />
           While working on this project, I learned how to organize, blueprint, and delegate an open-source project while getting great practice with passing data back and forth between the client and the server in an MVC-structured application.</p>
       </td>
       <td width="50%">